boazbk/tcs/lec_08a_restricted_models.md

 ::: {.theorem title="DFA for regular expression matching" #dfaregequiv}
 Let $exp$ be a regular expression.
 Then there is an $O(n)$ time algorithm that computes $\Phi_{exp}$.

 Moreover, this algorithm only makes a single pass over the input, and utilizes only a constant amount of working memory.
 That is, it is a  deterministic finite automaton.
 :::

+We note that this theorem is very interesting even if one ignores the part following the "moreover".
+Hence, the reader is very welcome to ignore this part in the first pass over the theorem and its proof.

 ::: {.remark title="Formally modeling DFAs" #formalstatement}
 To make the notion of a single-pass constant-memory algorithm precise, we can use the concept of enhanced NAND++ programs.